Here I answer questions set by ‘Blog

 looked hurt.
 I wouldn’t let him touch.

-He shrugged and said ‘You ain’t got much,
+He shrugged and said ‘You ain’t got

 did someone cut it off?’